 I love social media.

-Here’s 5 reasons why all mums (dad’s) should use social media…
+Here are my 5 reasons all parents should use social media…

-When you’re pregnant or have a new baby there’s all sorts of weird and (not-so)wonderful parenting questions that you desperately need answers to.
+When you’re pregnant or have a new baby there are all sorts of weird and (not-so)wonderful parenting questions that you desperately need answers to.
 Some of them far too intimate or embarrassing to ask your friends about.
-Asking Google is of course great and you get lots of answers from the “experts”.
+Asking Google is, of course, great and you get lots of answers from the “experts”.
 However, asking the same question on Twitter gets honest answers from real mums and definitely makes you feel a lot more normal!